 The patterns seen ranged from simple blotches and stripes to glowing bones or full fluorescence in various hues of green, orange, and yellow.
 There were even some with fluorescent green skin secretions and urine.
 For those who don’t know, biofluorescence describes an organism that emits a glow after first absorbing light energy.
 It occurs through various mechanisms through the presence of fluorescent proteins in skin and bones.
 Multiple amphibians also have chromatophores, or pigment-containing and light-reflecting cells.

-- NEW WAY TO PLAY CAPTURE THE FLAG!
-Includes 25 light-up game pieces, 12+ hours of batteries, and 12 different ways to play!
+- NEW WAY TO PLAY CAPTURE THE FLAG: Includes 25 light-up game pieces, 12+ hours of batteries (type CR1220) and 12 game variations for hours of play

-- AGES 8+ WITH 4-20 PLAYERS: All ages can play together -- kids, teens & adults will enjoy this awesome icebreaker and game that develops teamwork, social skills and strategy!
-Instructions for game variations included.
+- AGES 8+ FOR 4-8 PLAYERS (or up to 16 with game variations): All ages can play together – kids, teens & adults love this awesome neighborhood game that develops teamwork, social skills and strategy!

-- EXCITING NIGHTTIME ACTIVITY -- put the phones, tablets and computers aside.
-Exercise becomes part of the fun as players run, hide and chase each other to win.
+- EXCITING NIGHT TIME ACTIVITY: Put the phones, tablets and computers aside and play outside at night with bright lights.
+Exercise becomes part of the fun as players run, hide and chase each other to win

-- PLAYABLE ANYWHERE WITH SPACE TO RUN: a unique group game for schools (inside a gym with the lights off), youth organizations, leadership retreats, corporate retreats, sleepaway camps, summer camps, family reunions, sports teams and more
+- PLAY IN BACKYARDS, PARKS & SCHOOLS: this group game is ideal for families or to play in schools (inside a gym with the lights off), youth organizations, sleepaway camps, summer camps, family reunions, sports teams and more

-- COOL GIFT IDEA!
-An exciting alternative to laser tag, flashlight tag, light up LED balls, lawn games, even airsoft or paintball
+- UNIQUE GIFT IDEA: for children, grandkids and families; an exciting alternative to laser tag, flashlight tag, light-up LED balls, lawn games, board games, foam bows and more

 Since many of these amphibians are nocturnal and inhabit dense forests, this glowing ability may help them find each other, as their eyes contain rod cells that are sensitive to green or blue light.
 This ability also creates more contrast between amphibians and their environment, allowing them to be more easily detected by others.
 Various species also use this as camouflage, to attract potential mates, or mimic the appearance of their predators.